 But Hans was unsuccessful in qualifying, manhandling the uncompetitive machine to P27, outside of the eligible first 24.

 However, Heyer was absolutely determined to enjoy a Sunday drive.

-As the field lined up on the grid, the ATS crew fired up his car and waved him out, confidently shouting "alles ist gut!" to a bewildered couple of marshals.
+As the field lined up on the grid, the ATS crew fired up his car and waved him out, confidently shouting "Alles ist gut!" to a bewildered group of marshals.

 A first lap incident between Alan Jones and Clay Regazzoni was just the diversion Heyer needed to sneak out on to the track and join the fray.